 Project Description

-4.1 Type of Project – The proposed project by Reliance Industries can be categorized as a brownfield project as Reliance has a small capacity of VER at Vadodara, Gujarat (acquired unit of Kemrock).
+4.1 Type of Project – The proposed project by Reliance Industries can be categorized as a The proposed project by Reliance Industries can be categorized as a brownfield project as Reliance has a small capacity of VER at Vadodara, Gujarat (acquired unit of Kemrock).
 The project will be backward integrated because Reliance will be producing epoxy resin, one of the feedstocks of vinyl ester resin.

 4.2 Magnitude of the Operation-